buildpacks/spec/platform.md

 The **launcher** refers to a lifecycle executable packaged in the **app image** for the purpose of executing processes at runtime.

+A **stack buildpack** is a type of buildpack that is provided by the stack and MUST run with root privileges.

 #### Additional Terminology
 An **image reference** refers to either a **tag reference** or **digest reference**.